rule

 Text 50

-Oh Lord, You are of us the gods, the God-conscious and our orders, the one unique original primal person.
-You oh Lord are, although You are unborn, for the material energy the cause of the gunas and the karma, alike the seed that is sown for begetting the species.
+You are of us, the gods and the other beings evolved, the one unique immutable primal person.
+Oh Lord, although You are unborn, You are the cause of the gunas and the karma with the material energy, as seed sown in the womb for begetting all species.

 (50) O Lord, You are of us, the god-conscious and our orders, the one and the same original founder; You o Lord, although You are unborn, are to the energy, the cause of the material modes and the activities indeed as the initiated seed for begetting the variety.
 (Vedabase)